ros2/ros2_documentation/source/Tutorials/Intermediate/Launch/Using-ROS2-Launch-For-Large-Projects.rst

    namespace='turtlesim2',

 However, if the launch file contains a large number of nodes, defining namespaces for each of them can become tedious.
-To solve that issue, the ``PushRosNamespace`` action can be used to define the global namespace for each launch file description.
+To solve that issue, the ``PushROSNamespace`` action can be used to define the global namespace for each launch file description.
 Every nested node will inherit that namespace automatically.

 To do that, firstly, we need to remove the ``namespace='turtlesim2'`` line from the ``turtlesim_world_2.launch.py`` file.